Skip to main content

 We will send diary sheets which you will need to complete with a mediation leaflet.
 All residents are expected to help resolve their own issues, mediation can take a number of forms and we will encourage you to attend mediation, often minor issues are not resolved by the Council becoming involved.

-Your complaint will be logged and details of complaint will be sent to the relevant Neighbourhood Officer to investigate.
-If we cannot assist with your complaint you will be encouraged to mediate and your case will be closed.
+Your complaint will be logged and details of the report will be sent to the relevant Neighbourhood Officer to investigate.
+If we cannot assist with your report you will be encouraged to mediate and your case will be closed.

 If the land is Council owned, we pass this to our Street Scene service.
 Relevant details and information are required for us to respond to your request.
 We will also inform the relevant Estate Neighbourhood Officer who will record this.